Design Principles Guide by Andi Gugu

 Visual hierarchy

 Visual hierarchy determines the order in which the human eye perceives what it sees.
 Every design communicates a sequence, whether you intend it or not.
 The designer's job is to make that sequence serve the content's purpose, guiding users from the most critical information to supporting details in a logical, effortless journey.
+Without deliberate hierarchy, design is simply organized noise.

 Size & scale